grace-bible/GAM-boarding-scripts/README.md

 # GAM Google Workspace User Management Scripts

-This repository offers Bash scripts that simplify user management in Google Workspace using the GAM and GAMADV-XTD3 command-line tool, automating tasks like onboarding, offboarding, and reporting for consistent and efficient administration.
+This repository offers Bash scripts that simplify user management in Google Workspace using the GAM and GAMADV-XTD3 command-line tool, automating tasks for efficient administration.

 ## Prerequisites